Margaret Court

-Margaret Court (née Smith; born 16 July 1942), also known as Margaret Smith Court, is an Australian former world number 1 tennis player and a Christian minister.
-Her 24 women's singles major titles and total of 64 major titles (including 19 major women's doubles and 21 major mixed doubles titles) are the most in tennis history.
+Margaret Court (née Smith; born 16 July 1942), also known as Margaret Smith Court, is an Australian former world number 1 tennis player.
+Her 24 women's singles major titles and total of 64 major titles (including 19 major women's doubles and 21 major mixed doubles titles) are the most in women's tennis history.

 Court was born in Albury, New South Wales.
 In 1960, aged 17, she won the first of seven consecutive Australian Open singles titles.
 She completed the career Grand Slam in singles aged 21 with her victory at Wimbledon in 1963.
 Taking a brief hiatus in 1966 and 1967, Court played as an amateur until the advent of the Open Era in 1968.
 She completed the Grand Slam by winning all four major singles titles in 1970, part of a record six consecutive major singles victories.
 Court gave birth to her first child in 1972, but returned to tennis later in the year and won three major singles titles in 1973.
 She took similar breaks after her second and third children were born, retiring from the game in 1977.

 Court is one of only three players in history (all women) to have won the "Boxed Set", consisting of every major title (the singles, doubles and mixed doubles).
 She is the only player in tennis history to complete a double Boxed Set.
 Court is also one of only six tennis players to win a double career Grand Slam in two disciplines, matching Roy Emerson, Martina Navratilova, Frank Sedgman, Doris Hart, and Serena Williams.
 She also won the Fed Cup with Australia on four occasions.
 The International Tennis Hall of Fame states "For sheer strength of performance and accomplishment there has never been a tennis player to match (her)."
 Evonne Goolagong called her the greatest female tennis player of all time.

 Having grown up Catholic, Court became associated with Pentecostalism in the 1970s and became a Christian minister in that tradition in 1991.
 She later founded Margaret Court Ministries.